 Unusual Options Activity Insight: UP Fintech Holding

-UP Fintech Holding (NASDAQ:TIGR) shares experienced unusual options activity on Friday.
-The stock price moved down to $17.84 following the option alert.
+Shares of UP Fintech Holding (NASDAQ:TIGR) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $17.84.

 - Sentiment: BEARISH